PTE MocksMock Practice Tests

 Use mocks for trend, not prediction

 If your mock scores go from 62 → 67 → 71 over 3 weeks, the trend is reliable even if the absolute numbers are 3–5 points off.
-Track improvement, not the exact number.
+Track improvement using your score chart, not the exact number.
+If your scores plateau, read why mock scores differ from real PTE to diagnose the gap.

 Compare enabling skills, not overall scores

 Your enabling skill breakdown (oral fluency, pronunciation, grammar, etc.) on a mock is more diagnostically useful than the overall score.
-Use it to identify bottlenecks.
+Run a diagnostic test to identify bottlenecks, then use the score calculator to set skill-level targets.

 Take one official Pearson test for calibration